Quantum algorithms for approximate function loading: First Algorithm

 This result allows us to cluster angles of each block in which Eq.~(\ref{eq:cluster}) is fulfilled.
-Thus, we can define a cluster representative angle, $\tilde{\theta}^{(k-1)}$, as
+Thus, we define a cluster representative angle, $\tilde{\theta}^{(k-1)}$, as

-$\forall k\geq k_0$, where $k_0+1$ is the index of the first block in which Eq.~(\ref{eq:cluster}) is fulfilled (successive blocks will also verify it).
-Note the fact that $\left|\partial^2_{y}\log f(y)\right| \leq \eta$ is a sufficient condition for the bound in Eq.~(\ref{eq4}), however if in a singularity point it grew slower than $\frac{1}{\delta^2_k}$, the difference between consecutive angles would still vanish.
-This extension of the theorem is studied in Appendix~\hyperref[ap:general]{ C}.
+$\forall k\geq k_0$, with $k_0+1$ the index of the first block in which Eq.~(\ref{eq:cluster}) is fulfilled (successive blocks also verify it).
+Note that $\left|\partial^2_{y}\log f(y)\right| \leq \eta$ is a sufficient condition for the bound in Eq.~(\ref{eq4}), however, if in a singularity point it grew slower than $\frac{1}{\delta^2_k}$, the difference between consecutive angles still vanishes as we will analyze later.